Yordan Alvarez Preview, Player Props: Astros vs. Rangers

 Yordan Alvarez At The Plate

-- Alvarez has picked up a hit in 66 of 91 games this year, with multiple hits 21 times.
+- Alvarez has picked up a hit in 72.8% of his 92 games this season, with multiple hits in 23.9% of them.

-- Alvarez has driven home a run in 40 games this year (44.0%), including more than one RBI in 25.3% of his games and producing three or more of his team's runs on nine occasions..
+- Alvarez has driven in a run in 41 games this year (44.6%), including 24 games with more than one RBI (26.1%).
+He has also driven home three or more of his team's runs in nine contests.

+- He has scored in 51 of 92 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.